 The Trustee found that Alternative D: Corbutt Island Project would not satisfy the Restoration Evaluation Criteria under CERCLA (Table 2).
-This Alternative would not compensate for injured natural resources, and technically feasible and cost-effective restoration approaches are available to compensate for these losses.
-Therefore, the Corbutt Island Project is not considered a preferred restoration alternative when evaluated against the Restoration Evaluation Criteria.
+This Alternative would not compensate for injured natural resources, and technically feasible and cost-effective restoration approaches are not available to compensate for these losses.
+Therefore, the Corbutt Island Project was not the selected restoration alternative when evaluated against the Restoration Evaluation Criteria.